 EUobserver under attack in wider battle for EU free press

-If EU citizens want to the know the truth, then European journalists need protection from malicious litigation, as EUobserver joined the list of targets, over an article about the late Maltese journalist Daphne Caruana Galizia.
+If EU citizens want to know the truth, then European journalists need protection from malicious litigation, as EUobserver joined the list of targets, over an article about the late Maltese journalist Daphne Caruana Galizia.

 That was the message from 16 pro-free press advocacy groups, who signed a letter of support for this website after it came under fire from a former spy and his billionaire patron.